Magno (footballer, born 1988)

-Magno Batista da Silva (born 21 September 1988), known as just Magno, is a Brazilian former football defender.
+Magno Batista da Silva (born 21 September 1988), known as just Magno, is a Brazilian former professional footballer who played as a midfielder.

-Club career
+Career

 In 2011, Magno played 11 games for Esporte Clube Santo André.
 In June 2011, he transferred to Damash in the Iran Pro League.
 In the summer of 2012 he signed a one-year contract with Naft Tehran.
 He returned to Brazil in 2013 and signed with Novo Hamburgo.

-Gostaresh Foolad

 He returned to Iran in the summer of 2014 and signed a two-year contract with Persian Gulf Pro League side Gostaresh Foulad.
 After settling in well with the club, Magno was received a two-year contract extension to the end of the 2017–18 season.